We look after 2,000 miles of canals and rivers and there’s no such thing as a standard towpath.

 The way that mowing is managed depends on the type of towpath.
 We look at the local waterway character, surface type, structure, width, type of edging, location and level of use when we set our mowing schedule.
 We try to maintain at least 1.6m cut width, or 0.5m either side of a surfaced towpath.
 Some towpaths are too narrow for the 1.6m wide aim, or do not need us to mow the grass as much.

-We'll aim to cut the whole width from the boundary to water’s edge once a year, and will aim to make sure moorings, bridges and locks are cut to a higher specification to allow everyone easy to our waterways.
+We'll aim to cut the whole width from the boundary to water’s edge once a year, and will aim to make sure moorings, bridges and locks are cut to a higher specification to allow everyone easy access to our waterways.
 In certain places, we may reduce the number of cuts, but only where this will not impact access or the protection of our bridges or locks etc, so benefiting biodiversity.
 We'll also try to limit cutting under hedgerows to allow wildflowers to flourish.
 These areas will still be cut once a year as part of the full width cut.

 Where tall waterside towpath plants and grass can be an issue, we cut around a 100-metre length layby to the water’s edge every 1km to allow boaters safe, informal moorings.